RSDKModding/RSDKv4-Decompilation/README.md

 * Clone the repo with the following command: `git clone --recursive https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation.git`
 * Go into the repo you just cloned with `cd Sonic-1-2-2013-Decompilation`.
 * Run `make -f Makefile.msys2 CXX=x86_64-w64-mingw32-g++ CXXFLAGS=-static -j4`.
-  * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9.)
+  * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9).

 ## Windows UWP (Phone, Xbox, etc.)
 * Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) and [depencencies readme for UWP](./dependencies/windows-uwp/dependencies.txt) to setup dependencies.
-* Copy your `Data.rsdk` file into `Sonic1Decomp.UWP` or `Sonic2Decomp.UWP` depending on the game, then build and deploy via `RSDKv4.UWP.sln`
+* Copy your `Data.rsdk` file into `Sonic1Decomp.UWP` or `Sonic2Decomp.UWP` depending on the game, then build and deploy via `RSDKv4.UWP.sln`.
-* You may also need to generate visual assets, to do so, open the Package.appxmanifest file in the designer, under the Visual Assets tab, select an image of your choice and click generate.
+* You may also need to generate visual assets.
+To do so, open the Package.appxmanifest file in the designer.
+Under the Visual Assets tab, select an image of your choice, and click generate.

 ## Linux
 ### Decompilation